 Working out on a mini trampoline has a host of health benefits.
 Because the springs in the trampoline absorb shock, the exercises you perform have a lower impact on your joints.
 This means that it may be more comfortable (and/or safer) for you to do execute certain moves on a trampoline compared to solid ground.
 In fact, exercise regimes performed on a mini trampoline have been shown to improve blood pressure, blood sugar, cholesterol levels, pain, and quality of life.

-Mini trampolines are often used for those recovering from injury, but they’re also very effective for those without injuries who are looking to get an intense full-body workout.
+Mini trampolines are used for those recovering from injury, they’re also very effective for those without injuries who are looking to get an intense full-body workout, according to our experts.

 Always up for an effective, low-impact workout, we’ve rounded up a selection of personal trainers to get their favorite mini trampoline exercises for a full body burn; ahead, discover their top ten picks.

 Like jogging at super speed, running man plyos have you lift your knees much higher and more quickly than with a simple jog.
 Torski tells us that “for clients with painful joints, this exercise offers the opportunity to work on a non-impact surface.”
 You’ll get the workout of running intensely free from the impact of it, and “this exercise also functions as high intensity interval training.”
 To get a HIIT workout from running man plyos, “jog casually for 15 seconds, and then sprint with high knees for the next 15 seconds, alternating for one minute with a 30 second rest.”